-BLData a beadLevelData-class object
+BLData a beadLevelData-class object array the number of the array of interest

 ...
 Additional arguments to be passed to outmeth.

 A section of an expression BeadChip (e.g. the Humanv3 or HumanHT-12) is made up of 9 physcially-separate segments.
 A useful QA check is to see how the outliers are distributed among these segments.
 Outliers are beads that have outlying intensities according to some rule that the user can specify.
 The default (as used by Illumina) is to exclude beads that are more than 3 median absolute deviations from the median.
 Once outliers are determined, the coordinates for these outliers are binned into segments by assuming that the segments are evenly spaced across the section surface.